“Co-facilitated a graphic design workshop at ISG Tunis — captured, involved, and trained students who left with solid visual identities.”

 Training New Human Rights Trainers (TNHRT) – Carthaginian Camp

-Training New Human Rights Trainers
+Brief: Deliver Training New Human Rights Trainers (TNHRT) workshops for international medical student delegates.

 International Hackathon Participant – DOHA